 Jesus claimed attributes and titles of God

-Then we hear Jesus saying: “I am Alpha and Omega, the beginning and the ending, says the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8).
-He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last”.
+Then we hear Jesus saying: “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8 cf Jn 1:1-2).
+He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last” (Rev 1:11, 17).

-The Old Testament names of God that Jesus takes to himself are found in Isaiah: “Thus saith the LORD the King of Israel, and his redeemer, the LORD of hosts; I am the first, and I am the last; and beside me there is no God” (Isa 44:6; see also 48:12-13).
+The Old Testament names of God that Jesus takes to himself are found in Isaiah: “Thus saith the LORD the King of Israel, and his redeemer the LORD of hosts: I am the first, and I am the last; and besides me there is no God” (Isa 44:6; see also 48:12-13).

 The Good Shepherd

 It is so interesting and revealing that in Ezekiel chapter 34 where God identifies himself as the shepherd of Israel (which title Jesus also claims), he also said he would send an under-shepherd; and this would be none other than Jesus, known in the New Testament as the Son of David.
 “Therefore will I save my flock, and they shall no more be a prey; and I will judge between cattle and cattle.
-And I will set up one shepherd over them, and he shall feed them, even my servant David; he shall feed them, and he shall be their shepherd.
-And I the LORD will be their God, and my servant David a prince among them” (Ezek 34:22-24).
+23 And I will set up one shepherd over them, and he shall feed them, even my servant David; he shall feed them, and he shall be their shepherd” (Ezek 34:22-24).
 This is comparable to Isaiah chapter 49 where God the Father and God the Son covenant that Jesus will be born as a man, and that he will rescue his people; and comparable to Daniel chapter 7:9-27 where God the Father and God the Son appear together and where their people will possess the kingdom (Dan 7:22, 27).
 Jesus therefore repeatedly identifies himself as God but distinguishes between himself and the Father.
 He is God, yet a separate and distinct Person from the Father.
 He repeatedly says that God the Father sent him as his messenger to rescue his people.
-“Thus they shall know that I the LORD their God am with them, and that they, even the house of Israel are my people, saith the Lord GOD.
+“Thus shall they know that I the Lord their God am with them, and that they, even the house of Israel, are my people, saith the Lord God.
 And ye my flock, the flock of my pasture, are men, and I am your God, saith the Lord God” (Ezek 34:30-31).

-Jesus is the only Mediator between God and humans because he is God: “For there is one God, and one mediator between God and men, the man Christ Jesus; Who gave himself a ransom for all, to be testified in due time” (1 Timothy 2:5).
-Of this man called Jesus who was also God, we’re told, “And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16).
-“Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us” (Matt 1:23).
+Jesus is the only Mediator between God and humans because he is God: “For there is one God, and one mediator between God and men, the man Christ Jesus; Who gave himself a ransom for all, to be testified in due right time” (1 Timothy 2:5).
+Of this man called Jesus who was also God, we’re told, “…without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16).

 Strong, J. Greek Dictionary of the New Testament (Ref: 5481) in “The New Strong’s Expanded Exhaustive Concordance of the Bible”, 2001 Thomas Nelson Publishers, Nashville, TN